ELI NICHOLS

 We begin to pick up deed activities in Wake County in 1792 where Josiah Nichols had moved his family.
 Wake County is more central at Raleigh, NC.
 The Wake County NC Deed Abstract states that Eli Nichols witnessed a deed transfer on June 14, 1799.

 The Caldwell County Kentucky History tells this story "In the early 1800's six brothers whose ancestors had come from England in the 1600's migrated from NC to Caldwell County, Kentucky.
 They were Rev. Noah Nichols, Reddick, Wright, Nathaniel, William and Eli.
 Noah came in a large wagon.
 The others came in two-horse carts or walked.
-The story found in Included were three Price brothers: James, Irwin, and Thomas.
+The story found said there also three Price brothers: James, Irwin, and Thomas.
 They settled near Lewistown, KY and at Lisman, KY Lewistown is in Caldwell County, east of Princeton.
 Lisman is in Webster County just northeast of Caldwell Ct.

 On July 16, 1802 Eli is in Christian County, Kentucky.
 There he married Christian Hail (or Haile or Hale).
 This was found in Early Kentucky Marriages.
 Christian County is just southeast of Caldwell County.